-Reporting to the Managing Director, Supervision, this department is responsible for the supervision, regulation and inspection of Bermuda’s insurers, deposit-taking institutions, trust companies, investment businesses, investment funds and money service businesses, as well as the credit union and Bermuda Stock Exchange.
+Reporting to two Managing Directors, the Supervision department is responsible for the supervision, regulation and inspection of Bermuda’s insurers, banks, trust companies, investment businesses, investment funds; fund administrators, money service businesses and corporate services providers, as well as the credit union and Bermuda Stock Exchange.

-At a micro-level, the department, in its risk-based supervision of licensed institutions, assesses inherent risks and the ability of the governance mechanisms (capital, systems, controls, management and boards) to mitigate such risks and determines appropriate supervisory intensity.
+At a micro-level Supervision, via its risk-based supervision of licensed institutions, assesses inherent risks and the ability of the governance mechanisms (capital, systems, controls, management and boards) to mitigate such risks and determines appropriate supervisory intensity.

 The department’s primary objectives are to: